saurabhk200/Team_Buttowski_Project/README.md

 7. Create a Power BI dashboard and tell a story
 8. Suggest business improvements
 Task 5:
-9. Migrate the project to AWS, choosing appropriate services
+9. Migrate the project to AWS, choosing appropriate service